 Not only that but all these parks, the so-called Mighty Five, are all relatively close to each other in the southern part of the state (yes, there’s much more to this state than Salt Lake City).

-This means that if you want to see these five parks (and you should, because they are all amazing) you can do so without having to block weeks off of your schedule to get between parks – indeed, Utah offers the biggest bang for your buck when it comes to incredible national parks.
+This means that if you want to see these five national parks (and you should, because they are all amazing) you can do so without having to block weeks off of your schedule to get between parks – indeed, Utah offers the biggest bang for your buck when it comes to incredible national parks, including a few underrated national parks.
 And of course, once you’re there, you’re going to wish you had weeks (or months) anyways because there are so many amazing things to see in southern Utah!

 A Utah road trip is often near the top of many people’s dream travel list, and this post will help make it happen with a suggested road trip itinerary, campground recommendations, highlights, hikes, and top things to see on the way… This is based upon my numerous road trips through the southern state of Utah.